What do genital warts look like?

 There are two HPV vaccines available that can help protect against infection.
 One protects against four strains of HPV: two that account for 70 percent of cervical cancers and two that account for 90 percent of genital warts.
 The other protects only against the two strains of HPV most commonly associated with cervical cancer.
 The vaccine is most effective if administered before any exposure to the virus.
 For more information, check out HPV vaccine for genital warts and cervical cancer.

 There are a couple of strategies to reduce the risk of contracting (or transmitting) genital warts.
 First and foremost is to limit the number of sexual partners (regardless of the type of sexual contact).
 You might also want to consider using a condom or latex dam any time you give or receive oral sex to reduce your risk of getting HPV.
 Condoms are also helpful for those that choose to have penetrative intercourse; be aware, though, that the virus may be present on areas of the skin that are not covered.

-If you're a Columbia student and you think that you might have genital warts, you can make an appointment with Medical Services (Morningside) or Student Health Service (CUMC) .
-If you're not at Columbia, you can schedule a visit with your health care provider.
+If you think that you might have genital warts, you can schedule a visit with your health care provider.
 While you may be anxious about talking to a health care provider about this issue, knowing more and taking charge of your own sexual health can really put your mind at ease.